-Illinois has a long and proud history of service to veterans which began in 1886 with the establishment of the Illinois Soldiers' and Sailors' Home for Civil War Veterans in Quincy, IL.
+Illinois has a long and proud history of service to veterans, which began in 1886 with the establishment of the Illinois Soldiers' and Sailors' Home for Civil War Veterans.
 Created through legislation enacted in 1945, the Illinois Veterans' Commission was responsible for state services to veterans until 1976, when it was succeeded by the Illinois Department of Veterans' Affairs (IDVA).
 The IDVA, created by Public Act 79-376, is charged with responsibility for the welfare and needs of Illinois veterans, their dependents and survivors.
 IDVA maintains administrative offices in Springfield and Chicago, four veterans' homes, and more than 70 full and part-time field offices servicing all 102 counties of the state.

 Through the field offices, veterans and their families obtain assistance in navigating the complex system of federal, state, and local resources and benefits.
-Acting as veterans' authorized representatives, the Department's accredited Veteran Service Officers (VSOs) provide counseling and assistance in presenting claims to the U.S. Department of Veterans Affairs (USDVA) on behalf of veterans and their dependents or survivors; these claims may include disability compensation, education benefits, pensions, insurance, hospitalization, and rehabilitation.
+Acting as veterans' authorized representatives, the Department's accredited Veteran Service Officers (VSOs) provide counseling and assistance in presenting claims to the U.S. Department of Veterans Affairs (USDVA) on behalf of veterans and their dependents or survivors.
+These claims may include disability compensation, education benefits, pensions, insurance, hospitalization, and rehabilitation.
 Field Services also include confirming veterans' eligibility for state benefits and services, as well as assisting veterans in coordinating with local, state, and federal agencies.
-In FY 2017, 73 VSOs helped Illinois veterans to obtain more than \$93.2 million in initial and retroactive claims from the USDVA, with an operating budget of \$5.1 million.

-In FY 2017, IDVA was funded to provide skilled nursing care to more than 900 veterans each month through its Veterans' Homes in Quincy, Manteno, LaSalle, and Anna.
-These facilities primarily provide licensed, skilled care beds available to veterans and eligible spouses and widows; Quincy and Anna also have a limited number of domiciliary beds for residents who do not require skilled care.
-Funding was restored to the new 200-bed Veterans' Home in Chicago on June 30, 2016.
-When construction resumes, IDVA will resume monitoring this CDB project.
+In FY 2018, IDVA was funded to provide skilled nursing care to more than 900 veterans each month through its Veterans' Homes in Quincy, Manteno, LaSalle, and Anna.
+These facilities primarily provide licensed, skilled care beds available to veterans and eligible spouses and widows.
+Quincy and Anna also have a limited number of domiciliary beds for residents who do not require skilled care.
+Funding was restored to the new 200-bed Veterans' Home in Chicago on June 30, 2016, with an Open date in 2020.
 All of IDVA's Veterans' Homes are surveyed annually by the USDVA and licensed and inspected by the Illinois Department of Public Health (IDPH).